We

 The basement appears empty, but they find

-realize too late it's just a maintenance door.
+discover too late it's just a maintenance door.

-Then, said door shuts, but not by itself, locking
+Then, said door slams shut, locking

 them inside the bottom of the elevator